mmiranda222/.statsuite/content/using-api/embargo-management.md

 This feature covers the use case when an organisation has to prepare a new revision, but for legal reasons, this data cannot be published before a given date time.
 The aim is to disseminate updated data at the point in time release date without waiting for a data loading delay.
 Once the point in time release date is reached, the updated data and attributes are immediately available at once in the disseminate space.

 **Scope**
 The PIT only applies to the data values and associated attribute values, it does not modify the Data Structure Definition (DSD).
 For a given DSD, the data producer/owner submits PIT revisions of the data values and attributes, which are not visible for the data consumers until a given datetime in the future.
-Thus the PIT feature allows for only one embargo version for the entire DSD, but it can use any dataflow (or the whole DSD) for the API call.
+Thus the PIT feature allows for **only one embargo version for the entire DSD**, but it can use any dataflow (or the whole DSD) for the API call.
+In case separate PIT release processes are required for different dataflows of the same DSD, then it is necessary to define separate DSDs, one for each dataflow.

 #### Basic characteristics
 *  The Point in Time feature is not based on SDMX features.
 *  The PIT is done at DSD level, meaning that all dataflows that are part of a DSD will contain a PIT version, when it is created (even if their data might not be changed).
-*  Currently the Data Lifecycle Manager (DLM) does not support the PIT features.
-It is planned to be added later.
+*  The Data Lifecycle Manager (DLM) also supports the PIT features.
+See the [upload data](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm/upload-data/point-in-time/) and [copy data](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm/copy-data/#point-in-time-release) features.
 *  There can be DSDs with:
    - only live data, no PIT version
    - both live data and PIT version